Anth0nyK/Smart-Fridge-Inventory-Application/README.md

 <br/>

 This project is a smart fridge inventory application built by using C++, Qt and MySQL.
 This application designed for restaurants to allow the staffs to to keep track on the items in their fridge.
-The application can help recording the insert dates & expiry dates of the items and alert the users if certain items are running low or going to be expired in the fridge.
+The main functionality of this application is to help recording the insert dates & expiry dates of the items and alert the users if certain items are running low or going to be expired in the fridge.

 <p align="center">
 <img src="https://github.com/Anth0nyK/Smart-Fridge-Inventory-Application/blob/main/README_Images/2.jpeg" width="350" title="Home screen">